TomasHubelbauer/hn-tailwind/readme.md

 The rough next steps:

+- [ ] Use the logo for the tab icon as well
 - [ ] Figure out the "logout" item right padding from parent not being respected
 - [ ] Mark the "news" item as active using the light color
   - [ ] Consider expanding this to `:target` and pure-CSS tabs